legitYosal/openinfra-journey/README.md

 6. OpenInfra Account: Join to [https://openinfra.dev/](https://openinfra.dev/), And create an indivisual account.

 Ok I think these are enough to start next go to next step...

+# Git commit messages
+Yep it is very heavily instructed to how you may commit something...
+First we will read this [https://wiki.openstack.org/wiki/GitCommitMessages](https://wiki.openstack.org/wiki/GitCommitMessages), you can summarize it in:
+1. The cardinal rule for creating good commits is to ensure there is only one "logical change" per commit.
+2. A very good and complement description.
+3. You shall respect machine metadata, I think they are auto generated but incase check `Including external references` out in main reference.

+At the end I think you shall read the main reference very carefully, and you can see examples seemply by using `git log` on main projects.